Moxie-Labs/backend-interview-001/README.md

 * Consider both immediate fixes and long-term architectural improvements
 * Prioritize your recommendations based on impact and implementation effort

+### About the product

+We're creating a Todo list application that allows users to:
+- Sign up for a new account
+- Log in to their existing account
+- Create and manage multiple task lists within their account

 ### Local Development